 As you know from earlier posts, I use the Tim Mälzer method of first charing, then oven roasting my tomatoes into submission.
 This time I added tomatillos & sweet peppers to the mix.

-Place the vegetables on a bed of olive oil, sugar, crushed coriander seeds and a dried Provençal herbs mix, then keep the pan under the broiler until the kitchen develops a slight burn smell.
+Place the vegetables on a bed of olive oil, sugar, crushed coriander seeds, and a dried Provençal herbs mix, then keep the pan under the broiler until the kitchen develops a slightly burnt smell.

 And just to prove that all this goodness is actually being prepared by my very own hands, in my home, here’s a view from the onions to la carreta under one of my pictures.